-Our goal is for all visitors to OFNS to feel comfortable and supported as they learn about the natural world, each other and themselves through outdoor and potentially risky play.
-Should you have any questions or concerns regarding your child's visit at OFNS, please do not hesitate to ask to speak with OFNS staff directly.
+Our goal is for all visitors to OFNS to feel comfortable and supported as they learn about the natural world, their students/children and themselves through outdoor and potentially risky play.
+Should you have any questions or concerns regarding your own or your child's visit at OFNS, please do not hesitate to ask to speak with OFNS staff directly.
 If you or the OFNS staff member feels that you require an extended or more focused conversation than can be had in the moment, plans can be made to do so.